I put the best electric blankets and heated throws to the test – these are my 8 top recommendations

 Reasons to avoid

 It comes with a detachable socket, so you can use it as a normal throw if you don't want to be plugged into a wall socket continually, but when temperatures start to cool its 5-minute heat-up time will have you toasty in no time.
-Although, that being said, on the model we tested we did find the detachable plug very difficult to detach – not a problem if you're happy to leave the cable in place though.
+Although, that being said, on the model I tested I did find the detachable plug very difficult to detach – not a problem if you're happy to leave the cable in place though.

 Best budget electric blanket